rrcobb/snake_game/README.md

     - somewhere to keep shared initialized stuff (rng, font, canvas, eventpump, texturecreator, etc)
     - somewhere to keep arbitrary consts - Settings struct

-### TODO

-- some refactoring
-    - game loop:
     - add a game state enum
       - instead of needing to panic to break
+    - game loop:
     - Options for game loop:
         1 Sleep for 1/framerate, minus time it took to update the state / render
           - https://gameprogrammingpatterns.com/game-loop.html#take-a-little-nap
         2 Update by fluid amount of game seconds